iltommi/qdb-documentation/source/api/cpp.rst

         Retrieves the aliases that have been tagged with the given tag.

-        :param tag: A pointer to a null terminated string representing the tag.
+        :param tag: A pointer to a null-terminated string representing the tag.
         :param error: A qdb_error_t reference that will be set to the error code, if any.

         :returns: A std::vector containing the aliases tagged with the tag.